sherifButt/folder-structure-generator/README_.md

 ![Sonny and Mariel high fiving.](https:static.wixstatic.com/media/11062b_4daa8bdb13034c7d89bf5a394a27b9ebf000.jpg/v1/fill/w_1479,h_401,al_c,q_85,usm_0.33_1.00_0.00,enc_auto/11062b_4daa8bdb13034c7d89bf5a394a27b9ebf000.jpg 'High Five')

 ![Sonny and Mariel high fiving.](https://docs.swimm.io/assets/images/mermaidSwimm-531b57f971f5ab159ebbca77536e8605.gif 'High Five')

 ### What is Controversy alerts feature?

-This feature is a part ofan alerting system for GaiaLens main application.
-It controls the sending of emails to users based on different controvercies triggers and maintains an email queue.
+This feature is a part often alerting system for GaiaLens main application.
+It controls the sending of emails to users based on different controversies triggers and maintains an email queue.

 ### How it works?

 The main functionality can be summarized as follows:

 1. **Email Queue Management**: The script checks if there are unsent emails in the queue and whether it's the appropriate time to send them (between 9 am and 5 pm).
 If the queue is empty and it's within the specified time frame, new emails are composed and inserted into the queue.